real-tesco/Multi-Step-Reasoning/README.md

 *Acknowledgement*: This codebase started from [Multi-Step-Reasoning](https://github.com/rajarshd/Multi-Step-Reasoning).

+## Introduction
+This git repository was created while pursuing my Master Thesis at the L3S institute at the Leibniz University Hannover.
+I did ground work of exploring the Query Modelling for full neural retrieval without classic enhancements like Neural Retrieval combined with BM25 as ensemble.

+The repository contains frameworks to train a Two Tower Model and generate an approximate KNN index on the MSMARCO document ranking dataset, as well as training a simple Ranker for the returned embeddings.

+The key components in this work are the reformulators which can be trained and evaluated, aswell as the clustering approaches explored.

+Feel free to clone this repository and explore this space even more.

 ## Setup
 The requirements are in the requirements file and the environment file for conda.
 ```